stuartcraig100/rangecroquetatmaleny.org.au/wp-content/plugins/import-users-from-csv-with-meta/readme.txt

 5. Extra profile information (user meta)

 == Changelog ==

+= 1.14.0.6 =
+*	Notice fixed from last change

+= 1.14.0.5 =
+*	Role now is not required when importing

+= 1.14.0.4 =
+*	Fix to save email options bug (that appeared in last version)

+= 1.14.0.3 =
+*	Security fixes to prevent Reflected Cross Site Scripting (XSS) and Cross Site Request Forgery (CSRF), thanks to Application Security for reporting

+= 1.14.0.2 =
+*	get_users used memory improved filtering fields returned, thanks to @shortcutsolutions (https://wordpress.org/support/topic/import-page-no-longer-has-submit-button/#post-11309862)

 = 1.14.0.1 =
 *	Echo removed from class to prevent message on activation